Smart Cities Cyber Security

 The security-minded approach developed within a smart city needs to respond to the vulnerabilities created by changes to more traditional ways of working, and the range of threats that may seek to exploit them, without preventing delivery of the smart city’s aims.

 The approach highlights the need for specific operational technology security, implementing protective measures for equipment handling city data.
-With the first integrated cyber-protection platform for complete visibility, segmentation, protection, and patented signal-integrity monitoring; the securing of city infrastructure becomes one-step more assured.
+With the first integrated cyber-protection platform for complete visibility, segmentation, protection, and monitoring; the securing of city infrastructure becomes one-step more assured.

 Operational Technology Cyber Security Platform Benefits